Breeding-Analytics/bioflow/README.md

 ### When it’s appropriate to follow up?

-Within 7 days after a pull request is submitted.
+Within 7 days after a pull request is submitted you should have a reponse.
+Otherwise please reach the development team.